Successfully loaded eyetools version 0.10.0

 two fixation algorithms.
 We will first demonstrate and explain the two

-algorithms before demonstrating compare_algorithms()
+algorithms before demonstrating compare_algorithms() as

 this relies on the two fixation algorithms.